 - Delays are calculated against the planned, advertised timetable so compensation is not usually offered during periods of pre-planned engineering works and when replacement bus services are used

 - You must take care when completing the claim form.
-London Northwestern Railway has an established monitoring system for checking information provided to validate a claim
+West Midlands Railway has an established monitoring system for checking information provided to validate a claim.

-- If you have any questions about the Delay Repay scheme, contact the London Northwestern Railway Contact Centre , or telephone us on 0333 311 0006.
+- If you have any questions about the Delay Repay scheme, contact our London Northwestern Railway Contact Centre , or telephone us on 0333 311 0006.